yedderson/SublimeRestart/README.md

 Usage
 -----
-OSX and Linux users need to point Restart to the location of Sublime-text, go to Preferences > Packages Settings > Restart > Settings and set the 'PATH' to the location of Sublime-text executable.
+The default key binding for restarting SublimeText is `F5`, a `restart` entry is added to the File menu as well.

-The default key binding for restarting SublimeText is `F5` a `restart` entry is added to the File menu as well.
+OSX and Linux users can manually set the correct location of sublime-text, go to Preferences > Packages Settings > Restart > Settings and set 'PATH' to the location of Sublime-text binary.